open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 Note that the data type for a span for illustration purposes here is written as an imaginary type ExportableSpan (similarly for metrics it would be e.g.
 ExportableMetrics).
-The actual data type must be specified by language library authors, it should be able to represent the span data that can be read by the exporter.
+The actual data type MUST be specified by language library authors, it SHOULD be able to represent the span data that can be read by the exporter.

 **Returns:** ExportResult: